flycye/flycye.github.io/_posts/2025-06-12-kernel-exp.md

 Using a third party application users could make a `setsockopt`system call and escalate priviledges to root or even cause a DoS.

 Check it out [here](https://nvd.nist.gov/vuln/detail/CVE-2017-6074)

+## Kernel Heap Allocation

+If the word *heap* sounds just as intimidating to you as it does to me, then we’re both in the same boat.
+I’ll try to simplify some of the hardest concepts below.

+**Kernel heap** is like a regular heap — it stores dynamic objects within the heap.
+These objects can be anything from filesystem directory entries to internal kernel structures.

+Because, at this point, none of us must be very fond of `malloc()` and `free()`, the kernel has it’s *own allocator*!

+### Ok… how does this allocator work?

+OSes may differ in implementations of this allocator, but overall the process remains the same:

+1. Ask and get a page
+2. Divide that page into chunks, aka **slabs** with a fixed size
+3. Pages are grouped into **caches**
+    1. They’re grouped by object type

+The allocator will give the kernel system a pointer to a chunk upon request.
+It uses metadata or a linkedlist to keep track of freed objects.

+But, the kernel still falls victim to overflow vulnerabilities and unsafe function usage, which makes it possible for a user to read the rest of the page or even past the page that the chunk lives in.